azstack/iOS-SDK-Documentation/README.md

 - MediaPlayer
 - libsqlite3.0.dylib

 > c.
-If you need the function “call”, please add file “AzStackCall.a” in “Link Binary With Libraries”
+If you need the function â€œcallâ€, please add file â€œAzStackCall.aâ€ in â€œLink Binary With Librariesâ€

 ![Add other frameworks and libraries](http://azstack.com/docs/static/Libraries.png "Add other frameworks and libraries")